YZY010418/CPSea/Model_Generation_and_Evaluation/Intro.md

 ## Step 0: Model setup

-We re-trained
+We re-trained three target-conditioned peptide design models in our work, namely [DiffPepBuilder](https://github.com/YuzheWangPKU/DiffPepBuilder), [PepFlow](https://github.com/Maikuraky/PepFlow), and [PepGLAD](https://github.com/THUNLP-MT/PepGLAD).
+First, please install the three models following their guidance.
+Then, change these files:

 ## Step 1: Data preparation

 We have pre-processed the input complexes from LNR and CPSet, renaming the binder chain as L chain.
-After that, initial complexes are transformed to formats that are compatible with the three models by generate_input.py
+After that, initial complexes are transformed to formats that are compatible with the three models by `generate_input.py`

 ```
-python generate_input.py
+python generate_input.py -i <original_pdb_dir> -o <output_dir>
 ```

-The scripts will generate two folders.
-The **complexes** folder stores initial complexes separately in subfolders, with receptors named `pocket.pdb` and binders named `peptide.pdb`.
-The **receptors** folder stores receptors in initial complexes.
+The scripts will generate two folders in <output_dir>.
+The `complexes` folder stores initial complexes separately in subfolders, with receptors named `pocket.pdb` and binders named `peptide.pdb`.
+The `receptors` folder stores receptors in initial complexes.
 This is the format of the PepMerge dataset in the PepFlow paper.

 ## Step 2: Inference